amalbenny/web-mark/README.md

 <link rel="stylesheet" type="text/css" href="https://amalbenny.mooo.com/wm/beta.css">
 ```

-## <a href="accessoires/">Accessories</a>
+## <a href="accessories/">Accessories</a>
-Accessoires helps to learn and explore with Web-Mark.
-They are training materials for newcomers
+Accessories helps to learn and explore with Web-Mark.
+They will help as training materials for newcomers to web-mark.